 - 1. Only linear combinations of colvar components can be used in ABF calculations. - 2.
 Availability of system forces is necessary.
-The following colvar components can be used in ABF calculations: distance_xy, distance_z, dihedral, gyration, rmsd and eigenvector. - 3.
+The following colvar components can be used in ABF calculations: distance_xy, distance_z, angle, dihedral, gyration, rmsd and eigenvector.
+Atom groups may not be replaced by dummy atoms, unless they are excluded from the force measurement by specifying oneSiteSystemForce, if available. - 3.
 Mutual orthogonality of colvars.
-In a multidimensional ABF calculation, equation (46) must be satisfied for any two colvars ξ_i and ξ_j .
+In a multidimensional ABF calculation, equation (48) must be satisfied for any two colvars ξ_i and ξ_j .
 Various cases fulfill this orthogonality condition: - ξ_i and ξ_j are based on non-overlapping sets of atoms. - atoms involved in the force measurement on ξ_i do not participate in the definition of ξ_j .
-This can be obtained using the option oneSiteSystemForce of the distance and dihedral components (example: Ramachandran angles φ , ψ). - ξ_i and ξ_j are orthogonal by construction.
+This can be obtained using the option oneSiteSystemForce of the distance, angle, and dihedral components (example: Ramachandran angles φ , ψ). - ξ_i and ξ_j are orthogonal by construction.
 Useful cases are the sum and difference of two components, or distance_z and distance_xy using the same axis. - 4.
-Mutual orthogonality of components: when several components are combined into a colvar, it is assumed that their vectors v_i (equation (48)) are mutually orthogonal.
+Mutual orthogonality of components: when several components are combined into a colvar, it is assumed that their vectors v_i (equation (50)) are mutually orthogonal.
 The cases described for colvars in the previous paragraph apply. - 5.
-Orthogonality of colvars and constraints: equation 47 can be satisfied in two simple ways, if either no constrained atoms are involved in the force measurement (see point 3 above) or pairs of atoms joined by a constraint bond are part of an atom group which only intervenes through its center (center of mass or geometric center) in the force measurement.
-In the latter case, the contributions of the two atoms to the left-hand side of equation 47 cancel out.
+Orthogonality of colvars and constraints: equation 49 can be satisfied in two simple ways, if either no constrained atoms are involved in the force measurement (see point 3 above) or pairs of atoms joined by a constraint bond are part of an atom group which only intervenes through its center (center of mass or geometric center) in the force measurement.
+In the latter case, the contributions of the two atoms to the left-hand side of equation 49 cancel out.
 For example, all atoms of a rigid TIP3P water molecule can safely be included in an atom group used in a distance component.